This topic describes how to:

 Optimizely Experimentation’s attribution model may differ from those of other analytics platforms.

-Optimizely Experimentation has decision-first counting, which means that we only count conversions from users who have previously sent us a decision event.
+Optimizely Experimentation has decision-first counting, which means conversions are counted only from users who have sent a decision event.
 When an A/B test activates, the decision event fires.
-If a conversion event fires before the decision, it would not be counted on the results page but may be counted in your other analytics platform.
+If a conversion event fires before the decision, it is not counted on the results page but may be counted in your other analytics platform.

-Segmentation values may have differing attribution as well.
+Segmentation values may have differing attribution also.
 Optimizely Experimentation attributes segment values at the user level using the most recent value for each segment in each session.

 Other discrepancies